Sifl46/GOSRootOTA/README.md

 This repository acts as a server.

 1. [Release.yml](.github/workflows/release.yml) checks if a build already exists.
-If only the `rootless` flavor exists and the user opts for the `magisk` flavor, it builds it, and vice versa.
-If both flavors exist for a specific version and device, it skips the build.
+If only the `rootless` flavor exists and the user opts for either `magisk` or `kitsunemagisk` flavors, it builds it, and vice versa.
+If all flavors exist for a specific version and device, it skips the build.
 2. The workflow calls the build script, which downloads all the [requirements](#requirements) and patches the OTA by adding your signing key and installing the additional packages mentioned in the [features section](#features).
-3. The patched OTA is released and available in the [releases section](https://github.com/pixincreate/PixeneOS/releases).
+3. The patched OTA is released and available in the [releases section](https://github.com/Sifl46/GOSRootOTA/releases).
 4. The server branch is updated based on the selected flavor (`rootless` is the default).

 ## Usage

 ### Getting Started

-Reading the [AVBRoot docs](https://github.com/chenxiaolong/AVBRoot) is essential before proceeding with PixeneOS.
+Reading the [AVBRoot docs](https://github.com/chenxiaolong/AVBRoot) is essential before proceeding with GOSRootOTA.

 1. Ensure the device has an unpatched version of GrapheneOS installed.
-The version must match the one from PixeneOS.
-It is important to make sure that the version installed matches the version on PixeneOS
+The version must match the one from GOSRootOTA.
+It is important to make sure that the version installed matches the version on GOSRootOTA
 2. Start with a version before the latest to ensure OTA functionality.

 > [!IMPORTANT]
 >
 > `Factory image` and `OTA image` are different.
 AVBRoot is meant to deal with **OTA images**.
-So does PixeneOS.
+So does GOSRootOTA.

 ### Detailed Instructions

 > [!IMPORTANT]
 > In case you run into an issue that throws `Device is corrupt.
 It can't be trusted` soon after first install, try sideloading the OTA once before proceeding with flashing the custom AVB public key.
 This suggestion is based on the experience of users who faced this issue.
 See [#89](https://github.com/schnatterer/rooted-graphene/issues/89).
-> Also, check the FAQ section for more information on [this](https://github.com/pixincreate/PixeneOS/blob/main/docs/FAQ.md#im-getting-an-error-on-boot-saying-device-is-corrupt-it-cant-be-trusted-what-can-i-do-what-are-my-options) issue.
+> Also, check the FAQ section for more information on [this](https://github.com/Sifl46/GOSRootOTA/blob/main/docs/FAQ.md#im-getting-an-error-on-boot-saying-device-is-corrupt-it-cant-be-trusted-what-can-i-do-what-are-my-options) issue.

 > [!CAUTION]
 > If flashing fails, [**do not switch the slot**](https://github.com/schnatterer/rooted-graphene/issues/96#issuecomment-3128121844).